School of International Service

 Additional Positions at AUCo-Director, Global Scholars Program

-- Dr. Sarah Cleeland Knight is Co-Director of the Global Scholars Program and Assistant Professor of International Politics at American University's School of International Service.
-She teaches undergraduate, master's, and PhD classes.
-Dr. Knight's research interests focus on international political economy.
-She is particularly interested in identifying the winners and losers from globalization and tracking how those groups influence foreign economic policy (trade, exchange rates, and sanctions).
+- Dr. Sarah Cleeland Knight is Co-Director of the Global Scholars Program and Assistant Professor at American University's School of International Service.
+She also serves on the American University's Honors Advisory Committee.
+Dr. Knight's research focuses on international political economy.
+She is interested in identifying the winners and losers from globalization and tracking how those groups influence foreign economic policy (trade, exchange rates, and sanctions).
 She also has written on the history of the Bretton Woods institutions and the global politics of the Internet and electronic commerce.
 Dr. Knight has received funding for her research from the Ford Foundation, DAAD/American Institute for Contemporary German Studies, and Georgetown University.
 Before coming to American University, she taught at Georgetown University and worked at the Peterson Institute for International Economics, the USDA’s export promotion program, and the international trade office of the Seattle Chamber of Commerce.
 She lives in Arlington, Virginia, with her husband, Jeff, her two daughters, Grace and Charlotte, and her golden retriever, Blue.

 DegreesPhD, Government, Georgetown University; MA, Foreign Service, Georgetown University; BA, International Studies, University of Washington

 Book Currently Reading:Lean In, by Sheryl Sandberg; and Alone Together, by Sherry Turkle

 - SIS - School of International Service

 - Mondays and Tuesdays 12:30 to 3:30pm

 FOR THE MEDIA

 To request an interview for a